 Cost of education in Fiji

 Fiji offers free education for all children between the ages of 6 and 16.
 Despite this, you might choose to enrol your children in expensive international schools.
 This is because the standard of Fiji’s public schools varies considerably due to inadequate government funding.
-Fortunately, you can negotiate to have this cost covered or subsidised by your employer as part of your relocation costs.
+If you're moving to Fiji for work, it's best to negotiate this cost into your relocation package.

 Cost of healthcare in Fiji